Sign in

 Text only block

-Jackson adds: “Our employers are making the same offers because they are taking queues from the Government of Alberta.
+Jackson adds: “Our employers are making the same offers because they are taking cues from the Government of Alberta.
 We know the government is interfering in public-sector bargaining.
 Away from the bargaining table—where negotiations should take place between employers and union members—the government has created secret mandates that employers must follow.”

 The employers’ united front isn’t all bad news, though, according to Jackson.
 While AUPE members may be at different stages in the bargaining process, never before have so many groups of members been at the bargaining table at the same time.